 If women get the right treatment, they get better.
 But how do they get the help they need, especially if that help feels unavailable or out of reach?
 How does she access effective, compassionate care?
 How does she set aside her responsibilities and concerns so that she can ultimately tackle these issues better and with greater long-term success?
 First, don’t let yourself feel defeated before you even start.
 Once you get the ball rolling, everything begins to fall into place.

-The first step can be calling our helpline to talk with an admissions coordinator about Michael’s House.
+The first step can be calling our helpline at 760.548.4032 to talk with an admissions coordinator about Michael’s House.
 We offer integrated treatment tailored to a woman’s unique recovery needs within our Women’s Program.
 We will help you identify and then step over your stumbling blocks to treatment.
-We can walk you through all the details, like exploring insurance coverage, arranging childcare and scheduling travel and time off from work.
+We can walk you through all the details, like exploring insurance coverage, arranging childcare, and scheduling travel and time off from work.

 Once you make the first call, we make the rest simple.
 You don’t have to have every question answered ahead of time.
 You don’t have to have every — or even any — detail prepared before you call.
 It’s your turn to be taken care of, to be supported.
 As you take steps toward building a better life free from opioid addiction, let us hold your hand and help you start the new life you want.